Recognising And Celebrating Who You Are

 I love to spell words out and use them for journaling ideas.
 Here’s a few for you.

 Celebrating you – journaling ideas

 Think about what you have created today?
 It could be the best peanut butter and jam sandwich, but equally, it could be something that you have done that has contributed to your goals or community.

 How have you evolved today?
 What one small step have you taken towards your best self?
 Today I took the final step in celebration and took some time out to be in the now.
 I needed to recharge my batteries and it was certainly a gift.

 What have you learned today?
 I have a journal that I write my lessons in life in.
 I ask what life lesson have I learned today?
 One of my lessons in life was ‘do not assume’.
-I had assumed something about my nutritionist and I was wrong.
-I am celebrating that I was open and I learned something important.

 In what ways have you evolved today?
 These are the small things, the ones that you rarely notice.

 Bravery can be about trying something new.
 Perhaps something that you might not have tackled before like risking being wrong.
 What about setting boundaries with someone for the first time (I did a few days ago)?
 What have you done today that is a big step in being brave?

 One of the best ways to get clarity when journaling is to go back and read what you have written and reflected on it.
 It is in reflecting that you will find loads of insight and aha’s.

 So did you have an adventure today?
 I think every day is an adventure, even if it seems mundane.
 There is always something new to embrace.
 What happened on your adventure today?